sherwoodwang/database-notes/atomicity.md

 `lsblk -td` can be used to check the sector size of a block device.

-Sometimes, the block size can be changed.
+Sometimes, the sector size can be changed.
 For an SCSI disk, it can be done with

     hdparm --set-sector-size 4096 --please-destroy-my-drive /dev/sdX